Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Using medicine, such as over-the-counter (OTC) medicines

 If you have NASH, no medicine is available to reverse the fat buildup in your liver.
-In some cases, the liver damage stops or even reverses itself.
-But in others, the disease continues to progress.
+Sometimes the liver damage stops or even reverses itself.
+But for other people, the disease continues to get worse.
 If you have NASH, it’s important to control any conditions that may contribute to fatty liver disease.
 Treatments and lifestyle changes may include:

 Limiting OTC medicines